CodeReadingClubs/Resources/StarterKit/Session1/agenda.md

 ### (5 mins) Together - Discuss the results

 Talk about why things might have jumped out for different people.
+It might be tempting for some people to start talking about the big picture; try to steer discussion back to individual details, rather than summaries.

 * How do those initial observations help with deciding what to look at next?
 * What lines or facts or concepts were chosen by everyone versus by only a few people?